You may notice rabbits that typically spend spring and summer days nibbling on your lawn and plants may be less active during the winter.

 Where do wild rabbits go in the winter?

-Wild rabbits of any rabbit species do not go anywhere different than they normally due during winter.
-They will still hang around in the same places they do in the spring and summer but may come out a little less often.
+Wild rabbits of any species do not go anywhere different than they normally due during winter.
+Rabbits stay around in the same places they do in the spring and summer but may come out a little less often.

 They can often be found digging holes or finding warm places to rest when it gets very cold.
 They also will be finding shelter from predators which may require them to be on the hunt for thick bushes, evergreen trees or walled buildings to hide under so that they cannot be easily seen.